wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-visualizing-your-cluster.md

 ![Excluir um aplicativo no Explorador do Service Fabric][sfx-delete-application]

->[AZURE.TIP] As mesmas ações podem ser executadas na exibição em árvore clicando no botão de reticências ao lado de cada elemento.
+>[AZURE.TIP] Você pode executar as mesmas ações clicando nas reticências ao lado de cada elemento.

 A tabela a seguir lista as ações disponíveis para cada entidade: